nabilhassen/larasense/README.md

 <a href="https://github.com/nabilhassen/larasense/actions"><img src="https://github.com/nabilhassen/larasense/actions/workflows/test.yml/badge.svg" alt="Test Status"></a>
 </p>

-## 🚀 About Larasense
+## About Larasense

 Larasense is a dedicated, Laravel-focused content aggregator designed for developers who want to stay informed on everything happening in the Laravel ecosystem.
 It curates the latest articles, YouTube videos, and podcasts from credible sources we know and love, bringing official Laravel news, top community blogs, YouTube channels, and podcasts into one distraction-free hub.
 Browse and bookmark high-quality Laravel content without juggling tabs or sifting through social media.

-## ✨ Features
+## Features

--   Curated content from handpicked sources
+-   Discover high-quality Laravel content from trusted, handpicked sources.
+-   Fresh content, always.
+-   Clean and minimal UI focused solely on Laravel content.
--   Browse feed by content type: articles, youtube videos, or podcasts
+-   Easily browse by content type: articles, YouTube videos, or podcasts.
--   Browse feed by sources
+-   View content organized by the source it's published from.
--   Watch YouTube videos
+-   Watch YouTube videos and listen to podcasts directly on the platform.
--   Listen Podcasts
--   Distraction-free UI
--   Search functionality
+-   Quickly find what you’re looking for with built-in search functionality.
--   Interact with content; like, dislike, bookmark
+-   Interact with content by liking, disliking, or bookmarking content for later.
--   Frequent content update
+-   Social login support.
+Sign in with Google or GitHub for a faster, secure experience.
 -   Free to use
--   Social login; Google, GitHub

 ## Requirements

--   PHP >= 8.3
+-   PHP 8.3+
--   Node.js >= 22
+-   Node.js 16+
--   NPM > 10.9
 -   SQLite
 -   [PHP extensions required by Laravel](https://laravel.com/docs/12.x/deployment#server-requirements)